darrylwest/node-messaging-commons/README.md

 	var Config = require('./Config')
 ~~~

-See the *examples* folder for a fully implemented example.
+See the *examples* and *bin* folders for a fully implemented examples and start/stop/run scripts.

 ## Message Hub Status